 The goal is to center the binocular eyepieces with the center of your pupils.
 To do this, hold the binoculars as you would with both hands in a normal viewing position.
 Then focus on a mid-range object and move the two binocular halves closer together or farther apart.
 The interpupillary distance is adequately adjusted when you see a single circle of light with no distortions.

 Check the interpupillary distance on the binocular before you purchase.
 Some but not all binocular manufacturers will have it listed in their specifications.
 The range is usually around 55-73mm, which is appropriate for most adults.
-The interpupillary distance is particularly important if you’re at the high or low end of the range or if buying for smaller children.
+The interpupillary distance is particularly important if you’re at the high or low end of the range or if you are buying for smaller children.

-11. What’s The Diopter Adjustment
+11. Diopter Adjustment

 The diopter adjustment lets you correct that eye difference and bring the binoculars’ view into sharp focus.
-The diopter adjustment ring most likely is incorporated into the eyepiece of one barrel or it could be on the center focus wheel depending on the model.
+The diopter adjustment ring is most likely incorporated into the eyepiece of one barrel, or it could be on the center focus wheel, depending on the model.

-There should be some kind of marking to show the central position.
-That could be a zero setting or a centerline marked with a plus and minus.
+There should be some marking to show the central position.
+That could be a zero setting or a centerline marked with a plus and a minus.
 To begin the focusing process, turn the adjustment ring to the right or the left, stopping at the zero or center mark.
 Follow the steps below to continue the focusing process.

 There are three primary kinds of focusing systems.

 They have a fixed focus set by the manufacturer and are designed for clear viewing from about 30-50 feet to infinity, but does vary with model and magnification.
-Constant focus binoculars do not work for viewing objects at close range.
+Constant-focus binoculars do not work for viewing objects at close range.

 Proper focusing is essential to getting a bright clear image from binoculars.
-Center focus binoculars are the most popular type, so that’s where we’ll begin.
-Follow these steps to adjust the focus to your eyes.
+Center-focus binoculars are the most popular type, so that’s where we’ll begin; follow these steps to adjust the focus to your eyes.

 Start by adjusting the interpupillary distance and diopter adjustment (described above).
 Then select a stationary object with sufficient detail approximately 30-40 yards away.
-Cover the right objective lens (usually the one with the diopter) with your hand or if you can’t adjust the setting with one hand, then just shut your right eye.
+Next, cover the right objective lens (usually the one with the diopter) with your hand or if you can’t adjust the setting with one hand, then just shut your right eye.